yus100/yus100/README.md

 You'll probably find me at Penn doing ML research or building cool projects.

-Contact me at stantyu9@gmail.com.
-Always happy to talk to interesting people.
+Reach out on X. Always happy to talk to interesting people.